 In this post I’m going to break down the emotional rollercoaster that follows after the end of a relationship.
 I went through this process and I’ve found it’s common.
-When you realize how universal the experience is it sometimes makes it easier to accept.
+When you realize how universal breakups are, it sometimes makes it easier to accept.

 Because I like to obsessively analyze my emotions, I diagramed the cycle of emotions I went through after my breakup.
 I realized later, unsurprisingly, that this drawing greatly resembles the Elizabeth Kübler-Ross stages of grief.